Porkka/react-native-playground/README.md

 ##### Firebase
 https://console.firebase.google.com
 With Firebase you can send messages to variety of platforms including Android and iOS.
-You can also send messages from your server to Firebase, which in turn delivers it to targeted machine or group.
+You can also send messages from your server to Firebase, which in turn delivers them to the targeted machine or group.
 https://gist.github.com/Porkka/5dcb3fae795ed6d4b47a93540491e52a
 ##### React Native FCM
 https://github.com/evollu/react-native-fcm